Comox Valley Communities

 K’ómoks First Nation

 The Comox Valley is the traditional territory of the Puntledge, E’iksan and K’ómoks peoples.
 Today the three tribes are known as the K’ómoks First Nation.
 The K’ómoks First Nation is a key economic stakeholder in the Comox Valley.
 The community has always relied on the rich bounty from land and sea.
 Today, band owned and operated businesses focus on tourism and natural resources, weaving past and present into a strong economic future for the K’ómoks people.
-The businesses included are I-Hos Gallery, Puntledge RV Campground, Pentlatch Seafoods Ltd and Salish Sea Foods.
+The businesses included are I-Hos Gallery, and Puntledge RV Campground, Pentlatch Seafoods Ltd.

 Town of Comox